 I believe that we all have the power to change the mind.
 How you want to change it is up to you.
 For me, I wanted to change my mind to focus on the positive.
-I wanted to see the good that is out there.
+I want to see the good that is out there.
 To be grateful for what I have and to endure.
 To play the long game and realise instant gratification or satisfaction isn’t the answer and that good things will come to those who wait.
 This is not just about racing either.
-The real mind game here is life: family life with two young children, sustaining a marriage from someone 1/2 a world away, having zero local family support, running a small business and being in a profession where people can still consider you a “quack.”
+The real mind game here is life.
+A family life with two young children, sustaining a marriage from someone 1/2 a world away and having zero local family support.
+In addition, running a small business in a profession where people can still consider you a “quack.”

 So what do I do for Mental Muscle Training?

 Before we get into that can I just preface this by saying I have no formal psychology training, this is what I’ve done and has worked for me.
 There are some fantastic local psychologists, organisations and online courses out there.
 If you believe you are in need of professional help, please seek it.
 In no way am I perfect or would I even try to pretend that I have perfected even one of these practices yet these are some of the practices that personally I have used.

 The mind, is the most important muscle we have and we have to feed, cultivate and care for it each and every day.
 Sure, this takes work but the mind is our internal supercomputer.
 I don’t want the running of my body left to old, outdated software, or one riddled with a virus.
 I want to automatically check for and install all positive updates so that the mind I use each and every day is shaped by my creation, not just left to chance….